School Life

 FEB

-- Tokyo International University Kasumi Scholarship Award Ceremony
+- Kasumi-kai scholarship (Tokyo International University Alumni Association) Award Ceremony

 03